 What are the risks of GBS infection to my baby?

 Nobody likes to see someone they love sick.
 If your baby contracts a Group B Strep infection it can lead to: sepsis (a blood infection), pneumonia, meningitis, breathing problems, heart rate and blood pressure instability, and GI and kidney problems.
 These infections can be early onset (symptoms appear within 24-48 hours of delivery) or late onset (with symptoms appearing >6 days after delivery).

-With early onset GBS the symptoms usually appear within 12 hours of birth with the majority of infections detected within the first hour, strongly suggesting that the infection began before delivery.
+With early onset GBS the symptoms usually appear within 12 hours of birth with the majority of infections detected within the first hour.
+This is strongly suggestive of the infection beginning before delivery.
 How can this happen?
 When your water breaks the bacteria can travel up the vagina into the uterus.
 If the baby swallows some of this contaminated fluid, an infection can ensue.
-Early onset GBS infections have a death rate of 2-3% for full-term babies (the rate is much higher for babies born before 33 weeks gestation).
+Early onset GBS infections have a death rate of 2-3% for full-term babies (higher for babies born before 33 weeks).
 Though the mortality rate is low, early onset GBS infections usually lead to expensive stays in the NICU.
 A 2012 study suggests that up to 44% of infants who survive a GBS infection have long-term health problems, including but not limited to: developmental delays, paralysis, seizure disorder, and hearing and vision loss.

 Late onset infections can occur due to vaginal delivery in a mother who has GBS and has not been treated or through contact with someone colonized by GBS.

 If you are GBS+ and have your placenta encapsulated, request that your placenta is steamed before dehydration (this is standard procedure for all of our encapsulation clients) and make sure to wash your hands after handling your capsules to further minimize the risk of transmission to your baby or others with whom you come in contact.